Advances in 4D Representation: Geometry, Motion, and Interaction: Training Strategy

-\textbf{Open challenges.} End-to-end training of feed-forward 4D generation frameworks streamline the pipeline by jointly learning geometry, appearance, and motion within a single network.
-However, this holistic design introduces several limitations: training becomes data-hungry and computationally intensive, optimization tends to be unstable due to intertwined objectives, and fine-grained control over geometry or temporal dynamics is often lost.
+End-to-end training enables joint learning of geometry, appearance, and motion within a unified framework but introduces limitations in data requirements, generalizability, and architectural flexibility.
 We discuss some of the drawbacks below: